Going To Church When You Don't Feel Like It

 Some people use these truths to discount church attendance.
 “The church is a people, not a place,” they say.
 “It’s about being the church, not going to church.”
 But instead of lowering the bar, these images actually highlight the beauty and benefit of gathering with our fellow believers.

 God’s people have always been marked, known, and renewed by regular, rhythmic, orderly gatherings (Heb.
 10:24–25).
-A body that’s never together is more like a prosthetics warehouse, and a family that never has any dinners or outings or reunions won’t be a healthy or happy family, if any family at all.
+A body that’s never together is more like a prosthetics warehouse, and a family that never has any dinners or outings or reunions won’t be healthy or happy if any family at all.
 No temple stands firm when its quarried stones refuse to stick together.

 Being together—in person—is that important.

 Sure, you could listen to some Christian music and an online sermon once a week, but there won’t be any face-to-face fellowship or personalized care or communal bread and wine symbolizing the body and blood of Jesus.
 You could read the Bible and pray on your own, but you won’t hear the studied voice of your own shepherd teaching and comforting and correcting you.
 You could even attend another church for a while because yours has grown unsatisfying, but that’s not treating your local church like much of a covenant community.